Skip to content

 Identity Protection Strategies

-The most important name decision you’ll make in your creator career is your stage name.
+The most important name decision you’ll make.
 Choose strategically:

-• No connection to your real name — not similar initials, not a known nickname, nothing that narrows the search
+• No connection to your real name: not similar initials, not a known nickname, nothing that narrows a search

-• Memorable and brandable — subscribers need to be able to find and reference you
+• Memorable and brandable, so subscribers need to find and reference you easily

 • Unique enough that reverse searches don’t surface connections to your personal identity